 Shareholder relations are given high priority by both the Board and the Manager.
 The prime medium by which the Company communicates with shareholders is through the half-yearly and annual financial reports, which aim to provide shareholders with a full understanding of the Company's activities and results.
-Shareholders can also visit the Company's section of the Manager's website in order to access copies of the annual and half-yearly financial reports, pre-investor information, factsheets and stock exchange announcements.
+Shareholders can also visit the Company's page of the Manager's website in order to access copies of the annual and half-yearly financial reports, pre-investment information, Key Information Documents (KIDs), proxy voting results, factsheets and stock exchange announcements.
 At each AGM, a presentation is made by the Manager following the formal business of the meeting and shareholders have the opportunity to attend, vote and most importantly to communicate directly with the Board.